Arod2020/project1/README.md

 PUBLISHABLE_KEY=""
 SECRET_KEY=""
 ```
+> To use the Elastic IP, you need to associate with the instance the app is loaded on
 > For this project, we'll have to set up an [Elastic IP Address](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html) for our EC2 & that would be our `DOMAIN`

 3. Initialise and start the project